 Many bills relating to child care have been introduced since 1996, but most have failed to be enacted into law.
 The notable exceptions were appropriations acts that included increases in discretionary funding for child care and some related programs.
-In 2001, with the arrival of a new Administration, new proposals and initiatives were introduced as part of the FY2002 Budget, and the FY2002 appropriations process addressed the issue of funding levels for some of those proposals.
+In 2001, the new Administration introduced new proposals and initiatives as part of the FY2002 Budget, and the FY2002 appropriations process addressed the issue of funding levels for some of those proposals.

-The FY2002 bill making appropriations for the Departments of Labor, Health and Human Services and Education (H.R.
+The FY2002 appropriations act for the Departments of Labor, Health and Human Services and Education (H.R.
 3061/P.L.
-107-116), included \$2.1 billion in discretionary funding for the CCDBG (\$100 million less than President Bush's FY2002 budget request) and did not include the Administration's proposed \$400 million set-aside for a new after-school certificate program within the CCDBG.
+107-116) included \$2.1 billion in discretionary funding for the CCDBG (\$100 million less than President Bush's FY2002 budget request) and did not include the Administration's proposed \$400 million set-aside for a new after-school certificate program within the CCDBG.

-The Administration has released its budget request for FY2003, which proposes to maintain level funding for the CCDF and several other related programs, while increasing Head Start program funding and eliminating the Early Learning Fund.
+The Administration in February released its FY2003 budget request, which proposes to maintain level funding for the CCDF, while increasing Head Start funding and eliminating the Early Learning Fund.
+Congress has not yet passed a Labor/HHS/Ed appropriations bill for FY2003, but has continued funding for programs through a series of continuing resolutions.

 The CCDBG currently provides child care subsidies to low-income families with children under age 13.
 It is the primary source of federal child care assistance for low-income families, and is funded through both mandatory and discretionary funds, referred to in total as the Child Care and Development Fund (CCDF).
 Authorization for both funding streams is due to expire at the end of FY2002.
-A few reauthorization bills pertaining to welfare legislation (which includes mandatory child care funding) and the CCDBG Act (which authorizes discretionary funding and sets program rules) have been introduced, and in the House, a bill has been passed (H.R.
+Reauthorization bills pertaining to welfare legislation (which includes mandatory child care funding) and the CCDBG Act (which authorizes discretionary funding and sets program rules) have been introduced, and in the House, a bill has been passed (H.R.
 4737).
-The Senate has acted at the committee level, with the Finance Committee passing its version of a welfare reauthorization bill on June 26, 2002 (legislative language is not available at this time).
+Senate committees have acted, with the Finance Committee passing its version of a welfare reauthorization bill, and the Health, Education, Labor, and Pensions Committee reporting out the CCDBG Amendments Act (S. 2758).

 There are also additional federal grant programs that fund child care-related programs and activities, as well as tax provisions that assist parents of varying incomes with child care expenses.
-Proposed bills and Clinton Administration initiatives of the past several years reflected attempts to approach the overarching issues of child care availability, affordability, and quality with proposed changes to the block grant and/or tax code.
+Proposed bills and initiatives of the past several years reflected attempts to approach the overarching issues of child care availability, affordability, and quality with proposed changes to the block grant and/or tax code.
 Although most of those earlier bills and initiatives failed to reach law, several similar bills have been introduced in the 107th Congress, including an omnibus tax bill, which was signed into law, and contained changes to the Dependent Care Tax Credit.

-Child care has become an area of increased focus as Congress has begun reauthorization debates, and the overall issue of early childhood development has received increased attention, as a result of Congressional hearings, as well as a White House Summit on Early Childhood Cognitive Development.
-The Administration has built upon the summit, with the President announcing on April 2, 2002 the Administration's new "Good Start, Grow Smart" early childhood initiative.
+Child care has become an area of increased focus during reauthorization debates, and the overall issue of early childhood development has received increased attention, with Congressional hearings, as well as a White House Summit on Early Childhood Cognitive Development.
+The Administration has built upon the summit, with the President announcing the Administration's new "Good Start, Grow Smart" early childhood initiative.